nikofil/nikofil.github.io/_posts/2020-02-14-rust-kernel-to-userspace-and-back.md

 ## Enabling the page table for the user process

 The [page table](https://wiki.osdev.org/Page_Tables) is a structure that allows the kernel to use virtual paging.
 That means that, when the processor is in [long mode](https://wiki.osdev.org/X86-64#Long_Mode) the memory addresses almost never correspond to the physical memory address that is used.
 Instead, the page table is used to lookup which physical page a virtual page corresponds to whenever we store to or load from an address, except for a few special operations.
-One of these special operations is, of course, setting the register that determines where the page table is: `CR3`.
+One of these special operations is, of course, setting the register that determines where the page table is: `cr3`.
 This register must know the physical location of the (topmost) page table, as otherwise it would have to use itself to resolve the physical location which would be even more confusing!

 ### Creating a new page table

-Of course this subject goes quite deeper, with nested page tables and permissions, but I won't go that deep into that here.
+This subject goes quite deeper, with nested page tables and permissions, but I won't go that deep into that here.

 Okay, so our first task is to create a page table for our new user process.
 We still want to keep the kernel mapped where it's already loaded, as otherwise the next instruction after loading the page table would (probably) not be there and we would crash.
 So first order of business is to copy the kernel's PT entries over to a new one: